passariello/superDemo/README.md

 8) images and vectors works properly
 9) Modals are controlled by stModal*
 10) It's possible to use css, less, sass, scss
-11) It's possible to use all kind of image format.
+11) It's possible to use all kinds of image formats.
 12) All data are global and state and store are stored using dpHelper*
 13) Api it's run on node environment
-14) x-user is used to validate vote.
+14) x-user is used to validate votes.
 15) Same email can't vote more time same item
 16) Voting is in realtime.
-17) Everyting is SPA
+17) Everything is SPA
 18) All components should be shared between different pages
 19) redux is installed but not used... use dpHelper instead.

 ## Vue version

-Caming soon
+Coming soon

 ## dpHelper, stModal

-NPM dpHelper and stModal are develop by Dario Passariello. dpHelper are a collection of globals function and memory state, store management. stModal are a alert, confir replacement.
+NPM dpHelper and stModal are developed by Dario Passariello. dpHelper is a collection of global function and memory state, store management. stModal are an alert, confirm replacement.
 Copyright by Dario Passariello

-## Licence
+## License

 ### Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0)